Friday 24 July until Sunday 2 August, with some films available online until Saturday 8 August.

 As COVID-19 was spreading and bringing the country to a standstill back in March we had no wait and see option; we were faced with the hard decision to either cancel the festival or take it to an online format which is what we chose to do rather than have no festival at all in 2020.
 Our entire team has been working on the online edition since then and we’re fully ready to deliver.

-However, with restrictions eased we are actively working towards bringing a selection of anticipated films to a number of the cinemas and venues around the country.
-Check for In Cinema updates on the website and on social media.
+However, with restrictions eased, we've worked to bring selection of anticipated films to a number of the cinemas and venues around the country.
+Check f In Cinema for cinemas, dates and links to tickets.

 With COVID-19 restrictions impacting both our resources and preparations for printing and distributing the programme to each Festival region around the country, we are unable to offer a printed catalogue at this current time.